 Retail is a business that relies heavily on proximity to consumer base and visibility in order to succeed.
 The market is crowded, from corporate giants to locally-run shops; there is no reinventing the retail “wheel” anymore.
-So when you’re looking to expand your retail business into a new space, you want to ensure you find the best options and properly weigh important factors before making your final choice.
+So, when you’re looking to expand your small or growing retail business into a new space, you want to ensure you find the best options and properly weigh important factors before making your final choice.

 Leasing a space is often the best option for growing retailers, as they allow new players to enter well-established, high-traffic areas quickly and leaves options flexible for further expansions.
 Over buying a new retail location, leasing one requires way less cash up front, and ensures any maintenance and repairs needn’t be on your radar.
 It allows you to focus on your business’ growth and retain the liquid resources needed to respond to new opportunities.